S1-MMAlign: A Large-Scale, Multi-Disciplinary Dataset for Scientific Figure-Text Understanding: Data Records

 \section{Data Records}

-The S1-MMAlign dataset is hosted on the Hugging Face Hub (see Data Availability).
-To facilitate modular access and efficient subsetting across diverse scientific domains, the corpus is organized into a \textbf{stratified hierarchy} based on source provenance (e.g., arXiv, bioRxiv).
+The S1-MMAlign dataset is hosted on the Hugging Face Hub.
+To facilitate modular access and efficient subsetting across diverse scientific domains, the corpus is organized into a stratified hierarchy based on source provenance (e.g., arXiv, bioRxiv).